Appleseed/learn/docs/Portal/intro/index.rst

 Introduction
 ============

-Point to Getting Started
+Discuss History of the project

-Point to Understanding Appleseed
+Discuss Understanding Appleseed